Driving Economic Growth

 Georgia Tech’s faculty and students partner closely with industry and government to develop innovations that result in economic growth and 21st-century jobs.
 The Institute is deeply invested in the success of Atlanta and Georgia.

-Georgia Tech and City of Atlanta officials celebrate the December 2016 groundbreaking for Coda, which will serve as a state-of-the-art resource for breakthrough research.
+Georgia Tech, City of Atlanta, and Portman Holdings officials celebrate the December 2016 groundbreaking for Coda, which will serve as a state-of-the-art resource for breakthrough research.

 Coda Groundbreaking Signals Major Expansion of Technology Square